uccser/cs-field-guide/csfieldguide/chapters/content/en/algorithms/algorithms.md

 For the high score problem above, if the score table gets twice as big, the algorithm will take about twice as long.
 If the table could be very big (perhaps we're tracking millions of games and serving up the high score many times each second), that might already be enough to tell us that we need a better algorithm to track high scores regardless of which language it's going to be programmed in; or if the table only ever has 10 scores in it, then we know that the program is only going to do a few dozen operations, and is bound to be really fast even on a slow computer.

-The most precise way of giving a set of instructions is in the form of a {glossary-link term="algorithm" reference-text="computer program"}program{glossary-link end}, which is a specific implementation of an algorithm, written in a specific programming language, with a very specific result for any particular input.
+The most precise way of giving a set of instructions is in the form of a program, which is a specific implementation of an algorithm, written in a specific programming language, with a very specific result for any particular input.
 This is the most precise of these three descriptions and computers are able to follow and understand these.

 For the example with getting a drink, we might program a robot to do that; it would be written in some programming language that the robot's computer can run, and would tell the robot exactly how to retrieve a glass of water and bring it back to the person who asked for the water.